The quintessential New Orleans dish, traditionally served on Mondays.

 - Pickled onions (optional)

 While the beans are boiling, sauté the Trinity (onions, celery, bell pepper) until the onions turn translucent.
 Add the garlic and saute for 2 more minutes, stirring occasionally.
 After the beans are boiled (save the water this time!), add the sautéed vegetables to the beans, then add the ham hock or shank (or ham or pickle meat), smoked sausage, seasonings, and just enough water to cover.

 Bring to a boil, then reduce heat to a low simmer.
 Cook for 2 hours at least, preferably 3, until the whole thing gets nice and creamy.
 You'll need to get a feel for consistency; it shouldn't be a watery sauce, but it shouldn't be as thick as refried beans either.
 Adjust seasonings as you go along.
 Stir occasionally, making sure that it doesn't burn and/or stick to the bottom of the pot.
 (If the beans are old -- say, older than six months to a year -- they won't get creamy.
 Make sure the beans are reasonably fresh.
 If it's still not getting creamy, take 1 or 2 cups of beans out and mash them, then return them to the pot and stir.)

 If you can ... let the beans cool, stick them in the fridge, and reheat and serve for dinner the next day.
 They'll taste a LOT better.
 When you do this, you'll need to add a little water to get them to the right consistency.

 I also like serving a few small pickled onions with my red beans -- I chop them up and mix them in with the beans.
 It's great!
+(I really miss the local Rex brand red-dyed pickled onions, which I can't find anymore.)
 Why does it taste so good?
-As my sister's friend (and dyed-in-the-wool New Orleanian) Cherie Valenti would say ...
+As my sister's old friend (and hardcore New Orleanian) Cherie would say ...
 "It's da vineguh!"
+I've also heard that for similar reasons some people put their salads on top of their red beans.
+I find this disturbingly bizarre, but hey ... do whatcha wanna.

 YIELD: 8 servings